Migrating from Istio to Anthos Service Mesh takes some planning. This page provides information to help you prepare for the migration.

 that you add those settings to an

-configuration file.
-You specify the configuration file by using the
+specify the file by using the

 istioctl install command.
+If you are using the Google-provided

 Choosing a certificate authority